-Q. Can KA1UFZ, a Technician, operate the station of NUØX, an Extra Class operator, during Field Day?
-Can she operate in the Extra Class segment even though she holds a Technician class license?

-A. The answer is "yes" to both of these questions, but a control operator must be continuously monitoring and supervising the Technician whenever they operate outside of their Technician privileges using the call of NUØX.
-FCC rules state that "A control operator must ensure the immediate proper operation of the station..."
+- Q. Can KA1UFZ, a Technician, is at the station of NUØX, an Extra Class operator, during Field Day?
+Can she operate in the Extra Class segment even though she holds a Technician class license? - A. The answer to the first question is "yes" she may operate using her license privileges from NUØX's station.
+However if she wishes to communicate on frequencies other than those her license allows, there must be a control operator with privileges for the desired operating frequencies continuously monitoring and supervising the operation at the control point of the transmitter.
+FCC rules state that "A control operator must ensure the immediate proper operation of the station."
 (97.105(a)).
-The rules go on to say, "A station may only be operated in the manner and to the extent permitted by the privileges authorized for the class of operator license held by the control operator" (97.105(b)).

-Q. I am an Extra Class licensee, but I am going to use a Technician class operator's station and call sign during Field Day.
+The rules go on to say, "A station may only be operated in the manner and to the extent permitted by the privileges authorized for the class of operator license held by the control operator" (97.105(b)). - Q. I am an Extra Class licensee, but I am going to use a Technician class operator's station and call sign during Field Day.
 Can I legally operate her station and use her call outside the Novice subbands?